Gbrunoo7/Gbrunoo7/readme.md

 As a freelancer, I’ve worked on real-world projects involving:
 - Database Management with MySQL
 - Data analysis with Pandas and automation with A.I tools in Excel
-- Visualization tools through Power BI and Excel
+- Visualization tools through Excel, Python and Power BI

 At this moment, I'm looking forward to achieve my first experiences in the data market, utilizing my skills in **Python**, **SQL** and **Power BI**.